 Now let's examine those steps more closely.
 As you read through start thinking about your audience and your topic and jot any ideas down for later use.

 This step is your introductory "listen up" call.
 To make it effective it needs to grab the audience.
 It could be any of the following:

-Consider "What's in it for me?" while deciding on your attention getter.
+Consider "What's in it for me?" when deciding on your attention-getter.

 Why should your audience listen?
 Is it relevant to them?
 How?